tshridhar/betterwebreg/README.md

 # BetterWebReg
 An application created with the intent being a more user friendly version of UCI's WebReg site for personal use.
 Developed in Python with Selenium to automate tedious menu navigation.
 Currently being built incrementally.
 ### Background
-WebReg is infamous among UCI students for being usable, but rather annoying and inconvenient.
+The UCI registration system is known for being usable, but rather annoying and inconvenient.
 A brief look at the current site:

 <img src='https://i.gyazo.com/7e64c7eba5ceefedc7be9105c61e1a20.png' title='Current WebReg' width='400' />